Everett24/SkinLesionClassification/README.md

 This project looks at dirmetology images of skin lesions and classifies them into one of 7 categories.

 ## Steps to follow along
-+Fork the repository
+- Fork the repository
-+Download the data from https://www.kaggle.com/c/siim-isic-melanoma-classification/data?select=tfrecords
+- Download the data from https://www.kaggle.com/c/siim-isic-melanoma-classification/data?select=tfrecords
-    (This version is a larger dataset than the ones available at: ISIC &  Dataverse) //embed these links +Run configure_data.sh targeting your download from the project root directory +Run runtime.py
+    (This version is a larger dataset than the ones available at: ISIC &  Dataverse) //embed these links
+- Run configure_data.sh targeting your download from the project root directory
+- Run runtime.py
-    (Note this will take a while the first time you run it, as there will be no previously saved model +Configure settings as desired in runtime.py
+    (Note this will take a while the first time you run it, as there will be no previously saved model
+- Configure settings as desired in runtime.py

 ## Tour of the Repository
-+notebooks contains exploratory tests of the code that became the src code +src contains
+- notebooks contains exploratory tests of the code that became the src code
+- src contains
-  Pipeline.py: A class used to load and preprocess data for the model Model.py: A class used to easily configure the CNN runtime.py: A file used to cleanly create and test a model +data will be created from configure_data.sh after you download the data
+  Pipeline.py: A class used to load and preprocess data for the model Model.py: A class used to easily configure the CNN runtime.py: A file used to cleanly create and test a model
+- data will be created from configure_data.sh after you download the data